AaronDewes/docker-lndhub/README.md

 # docker-lndhub

-Docker Image to Run LNDHub.
+Docker Image to run LNDHub.

 This image is optimized for Umbrel, and it may only there.
 LNDHub will be released as an Umbrel app on the official app system in the future.